blayhem/testing/README.md

 The app is organized as follows:

 - `/components`: UI components, each with SCSS modules and tests.
+- `/cypress`: cypress test files (more in the 'Testing' section below).
 - `/pages`: next pages/routes, decoupled from styles, pure scaffolding.
 - `/providers`: redux-toolkit provider (actions, selectors...), store and tests.
 - `/public`: assets.